jamwyatt/etcdClientAPI/README.md

 Note that a leading '/' is required in any key or path.
 The responses from etcd will contain mostly the complete set of etcd supported elements.
 Use the 'Cause' field to check of errors.

+There is a basic 'etcdConnection' structure that is used to manage connections.
+When using 'Watcher/EventStream', you would use a separate connection that has a timeout of 0 for the http.Client.
+Each instance of the etcdConnection is a connection to the end point described when building the connection with etcdMakeEtcdConnection().

 Get responses will contain the 'dir' boolean as defined by etcd.
 This will indicate a directory or a key.